Freiling87/CCU/CCU/Documentation/C04_Traits.md

 </h1>
 <br>

-WARNING: This was published prematurely.
-It includes some v1.0.0 content.

 An Asterisk (*) Next to a name indicates a Player feature.
 This means it will be accessible by players, and won't have the [CCU] name prefix that Designer-only content has.
 It also costs Nuggets to unlock, because CCU is a scam to get your precious nuggets.

 ##			Behavior